 Haddington Sustainable Transport Hub

-East Lothian Council is proposing to increase the overall number of car parking spaces in and around the town centre, supporting ambitions to improve the local environment and support the economy.
+East Lothian Council is proposing to increase the amount of short-stay parking in and around the town centre in order to move forward with the vision for Haddington as a thriving market town.

 To enable this, some existing long-stay car parking in the town centre would be re-designated for short-stay use.
 This will improve parking options for shoppers and visitors.